 Designed to carry boards of any shape or size, the racks securely hold whatever SUP you own in place with shock cords.
 If you need to carry two boards along, the Surfstow SUPRAX series also makes a dual board add-on (check price on Amazon).

-No need to worry about this being square or round just attach it to the underside of the mounted rack
+No need to worry about this being square or round.
+Just attach it to the underside of the mounted pontoon boat paddle board rack.

 Option #2: SW Paddle Board Rack for Pontoon Boat

 Check price on Amazon - If you're looking for a bargain, and you don't mind making a few adjustments yourself, this might be the affordable pontoon boat SUP rack for you.
 The more negative reviews of the rack indicate weak screws provided in the package.
 Apparently, they bend or even shake loose.